-Physical education is required for all high school students in grades 9-12.
+Course #963 - Physical Education 10 Course #941 -- Physical Education 9 Elective (02) Physical education is required for all high school students in grades 9-12.
 Students must successfully complete four years of physical education unless the requirement is waived by the school principal.
 Classes emphasize team sports, individual and dual sports, recreational and lifetime activities.
 The objectives of the program are to promote physical fitness, develop motor skill techniques, increase cardio-vascular capacity, emphasize life long activities, and teach students to be good decision makers.
 Emphasis is also placed on sportsmanship, social skills and conflict resolution, knowledge of rules, safety, and an insight into proper personal hygiene.
 Students may be asked to display their writing skills in the form of written assignments throughout the course.
 Writing topics may include, but are not limited to, bullying, proper etiquette, favorite sports or activities, or research papers on assigned topics or books.
-Physical Education activities include: Archery, Badminton, Floor Hockey, Soccer, Basketball, Golf, Flag Football, Aerobics, Field Hockey, Ultimate Frisbee, Team Handball, Volleyball, Lacrosse, Table Tennis, Power Walking, Snow Shoeing, New Games, Fitness Testing, Pickle Ball, Fitness & Nutrition equipment, uniforms, fields and field care, athletic expectations, team registration, eligibility, regular season and tournament scheduling, busing, discipline, communication, and many more topics.
+Physical Education activities include: Archery, Badminton, Floor Hockey, Soccer, Basketball, Golf, Flag Football, Aerobics, Field Hockey, Ultimate Frisbee, Team Handball, Volleyball, Lacrosse, Table Tennis, Power Walking, Snow Shoeing, New Games, Fitness Testing, Pickleball, Fitness & Nutrition Course #0221 -PE & Sports Management Elective (02) Have you ever wondered what it would be like to run your own athletic program?
+This combines the team sports, individual and dual sports, recreational and lifetime activities or PE class with Athletic Management.
+Athletics Management is a course in which the student will be immersed in the setup, functioning, and overseeing of a high school athletic program.
+Topics will include but not be limited: Budget, hiring and maintaining coaching staff, equipment, uniforms, fields and field care, athletic expectations, team registration, eligibility, regular season and tournament scheduling, busing, discipline, communication, and many more topics.
 Students will be given the opportunity to be placed in the role of athletes, coaches, site administrators, principals, fans and parents and community members.
-Students will be expected to be open and willing to discuss and debate these topics in class, create projects, construct research papers, and give presentations to the class.
-Course is appropriate for students grades 11-12.
+Students will be expected to be open and willing to discuss and debate these topics in class, create projects, and give presentations to the class.
+The class will also